-I began programming at 9, started a web consultancy business after high-school, co-authored one of the first books on AJAX, ran local tech meetups for over 4 years in 10 cities, built the top IT recruitment website in Romania, created an open-source job board platform, built a simple personal finance app, was Managing Director of a design & technology agency for 5 years, almost launched a revolutionary HR/people-ops product with friends, consulted for Westminster City Council, then somehow got to make aviation more efficient for the past 4.5 years.
+I began programming at 9, started a web consultancy business after high-school, co-authored one of the first books on AJAX, ran local tech meetups for over 4 years in 10 cities, built the top IT recruitment website in Romania, created an open-source job board platform, built a simple personal finance app, was Managing Director of a design & technology agency for 5 years, almost launched a revolutionary HR/people-ops product with friends, consulted for Westminster City Council, then somehow got to make aviation more efficient for about 5 years.

 I used to describe myself as “believer in God”, however believing in God, together with the Christian name, means different things to different people in our times.
 It also carries a lot of historical people-inflicted burden that does not capture the true essence.